Zakir289/Contacts-Api/README.md

 * other than **Mongoose** we can use **MongoClient** according to the requirement.

-## Some Summary on MongoClient Interface Also  which I did not used in the above program
+## Some Summary on MongoClient Interface(which I did not used in the above program)

 ```javascript